Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Coombes rolled his eyes and interrupted just before the two could spiral into a bantering, roughhousing play-brawl.
 "Kids, you’re both big and strong and pretty.
 Anyway don’t Firth got combatives scheduled with you two today?"

 ‘Yeah.
-And don’t let this slip, but I think I maybe figured out how to knock him down finally and win that bet...Either way, I’m gonna be hurtin’ and I wanna earn it."
+And don’t let this slip, but I think I maybe figured out how to knock him down finally and win that bet...
+Either way, I’m gonna be hurtin’ and I wanna earn it."

 Coombes nodded.
 "Fair ‘nuff.
 Walsh?"